 Individual portions of the soup are put into freezer bags and stored in the upright freezer for enjoying later.
 There is nothing like a bowl of homemade soup on a chilly day.

-Cut up the turkey and mix with frozen veggies.
-This time I used peans and beans but you could use whatever you have on hand.
-Make the mashed potatoes.
-I divide the turkey and veggies mixture between 4 foil dishes from the dollar store, and top with mashed potatoes.
-I do mix up some gravy and pour a couple of tablespoons over the turkey mixture before adding the mashed potatoes.
-Seal on the lid and add details and pop into the freezer to enjoy later in the winter.
+Divide the turkey and veggies mixture between 4 foil dishes from the dollar store, pour a couple of tablespoons for gravy over mixture.
+Top with mashed potatoes.
+Add the lid and print details on it and pop into the freezer to enjoy later in the winter.

 When you are ready to cook one, remove the lid and place in a 350 degree oven for about 30 minutes or till the top of the mashed potatoes browns off.